 Juliana Pig Breed Standard

 General appearance: The Juliana is a small, colorfully spotted pig.
 It more closely resembles a small version of a large hog or feral pig then it does the Pot Belly pig.
-It should be lean, longer then it is tall, and athletic in appearence.
+It should be lean, longer than it is tall, and athletic in appearence.
 The Juliana should never be pudgy, heavily wrinkled, or sluggish in appearance.

 Body: Lean and musculular the Juliana pig should never look round or flabby.
 The top line should be straight and of good length.
 Chest and shoulders should be of medium width, neither broad nor narrow.
 A slight sway in the back is permissable but discouraged.
 Belly should be clean and firm.
-A slight roundness in the belly is permissible, but there should not be a 'Pot belly' present.
+A slight roundness in the belly is permissible, but there should not be a 'pot belly' present.
 Leaniency is given to sows who have produced litters.

 Legs: Set well apart, straight when viewed from the front and rear.
 Front legs should be set under the shoulders but converge when in motion.
 Two toes of even length and two dewclaws on each foot.
 Rear legs should be set apart, but under the body.
 In motion the legs will converge.
 When viewed from the side, hocks should be set slightly back and be strong.
 Hocks should never be luxating or weak.